adrienZ/adrienzaganelli.com/content/blog/introducing-tech-gems-series.md

 To be fully honest, I still do not apply all of the advice I gave you above...
 I also began this series to avoid FOMO in my everyday discoveries.
 Writing them down every now and then will force me to filter the amount of information I read, and make sure to keep here the ones that are worthy.

 Let's conclude with the biggest taboo in our industry: Burnout.
-Since I started back in 2019, I saw a lot of my friends and colleagues falling into it, or approching close the edge.
+Since I started back in 2019, I saw a lot of my friends and colleagues falling into it, or approaching close the edge.
 It's not worth it, I'll leave you with some good stuff from Austin Gil:

 <RichLink href="https://austingil.com/work-life-balance/" title="On Work-Life Balance, Depression, & Purpose"></RichLink>